wrauf/HomeKit-Pi-Camera/README.md

 This project aims to make a simple DIY HomeKit enabled camera using only a Raspberry Pi and the Raspberry Camera Module.

-The software is based on the [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) HomeKit API by [KhaosT](https://github.com/KhaosT) and raspberrypi related code was forked from [Didel] (https://github.com/Didel).
+The software is based on the [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) HomeKit API by [KhaosT](https://github.com/KhaosT) and raspberrypi related code was forked from [HomeKitCam](https://github.com/Didel/HomeKitCam) by [Didel] (https://github.com/Didel).
 Special thanks to them both.

 ## Requirements
 One of the aims of this project is to be as simple as possible.
 You will only need: